nadineproject/nadine/docs/testing.rst

 .. code-block:: console

+  $ ./manage.py runserver  #make sure you have the server running it will error out
   $ casperjs test frontend-testing/tests --username='YOUR_USERNAME' --password='YOUR_PASSWORD'

 To run a singular test, include the filename after tests/ in the path.